localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 // picture

-Using Cloud Pods, we were able to cut down the total infrastructure deployment time from a minute to less than 10 seconds, both locally and in CI!
-To create the pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to main.
-We then use said pod in combination with our auto-loading Cloud Pods feature, which allows us to load cloud pods on the start-up of localstack automatically.
+Using Cloud Pods, we were able to cut down the total infrastructure deployment time from a minute to less than 10 seconds, both locally and in our CI pipelines.
+To maintain an up-to-date version of the cloud pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to the `main` branch.
+We then use that pod in combination with our auto-loading Cloud Pods feature, which allows us to load cloud pods on the start-up of LocalStack automatically.
 This is another env var we set like this:  `AUTO_LOAD_POD=localstack-backend-pod`.

 // code